elliewix/Institution_DOI/raw_data_markdown_doc/OpenAire.md

 ###Dataset DOI Count Column (2):

 This column describes how many datasets each institution contributed to OpenAire that were published in 2017.
 These data values are numbers (integers), and there are no units present.
 There are also no missing values in this column.

+###Data Source Column (3):

+I hand coded this column into the dataset, which is just OpenAire.
+There are no missing values, and the data type is string.